Genevieve Gorst Herfurth Award Call for Nominations

 Note: Whenever a student completes a promising paper that leads to co-authorship for publication with a faculty member, the Social Sciences Divisional Committee strongly encourages retention of the sole-authored version for nomination for this award).

-Each nomination letter should be a single .pdf and should:
+Each nomination letter should be submitted as one single .pdf and should:

 - describe the submitted work and its contribution to its field and to social sciences, explaining what makes the material worthy of the Genevieve Gorst Herfurth Award

-- verify that the author is a currently enrolled doctoral student and has indeed produced the work himself or herself
+- verify that the author is a currently enrolled doctoral student and has indeed produced the work themselves

 - append the work being presented for consideration